Artica2012/VirtualGM/README.md

 ### Systems
 #### Pathfinder Second Edition
- - /pf2 pb_import - Imports character data from the Pathbuilder 2e app or https://pathbuilder2e.com/
+ - **/pf2 pb_import** - Imports character data from the Pathbuilder 2e app or https://pathbuilder2e.com/
  - Attacks and saves are enabled via **/a attack** and **/a save**
+ - **/pf2 add_npc** - Allows the searching of all enemies and NPCs in the official published works, with the ability to add the NPC directly into the tracker

 #### Dungeons and Dragons 4th Edition
  - Attacks are enabled via **/a attack**